Knobber0/ps4-linux-tutorial/docs/performance.md

 		- [Hyprland](https://hypr.land/)(Runs well on Pro models but not tested on non Pro models, use a lightweight config)

 		- [Swayfx](https://github.com/WillPower3309/swayfx)(Also not tested on non pro models, use a lightweight config)

+		- [Niri](https://yalter.github.io/niri/)(Also not tested on non pro model, use a lightweight config)